fangfufu/Linux-Fake-Background-Webcam/README.md

 Using Docker is unnecessary.
 However it makes starting up and shutting down the virtual webcam very easy and convenient.
 The only downside is that you lose the ability to change background and foreground images on the fly.

-Please do not use the Docker version, if you are using Akvcam, as Akvcam driver seems to hang when exiting.
-This may prevent Docker containers from shutting down properly.

 ## Installing without Docker
 Please also make sure that your TCP port ``127.0.0.1:9000`` is free, as we will